sunpy/ndcube/docs/data_classes.rst

 Initializing an NDCube
 ----------------------
-To initialize the most basic `~ndcube.NDCube` object, we need is a `numpy.ndarray`-like array containing the data and an APE-14-compliant WCS object (e.g. `astropy.wcs.WCS`) describing the coordinate transformations to and from array-elements.
+To initialize the most basic `~ndcube.NDCube` object, we need a `numpy.ndarray`-like array containing the data and a WCS object (e.g. `astropy.wcs.WCS`) describing the coordinate transformations to and from array-elements.
 Let's create a 3-D array of data with shape ``(4, 4, 5)`` and a WCS object with axes of wavelength, helioprojective longitude, and helioprojective latitude.
 This could represent images of the Sun taken at different wavelengths.
 Remember that due to convention, the order of WCS axes is reversed relative to the data array.